TylerTemp/docpie/README.rst

 to convert back to ``Docpie`` instance.

-**Note:** if you change ``extra`` directly or by passing ``extra`` argument, the infomation will be lost because JOSN can not save function object.
+**Note:** if you change ``extra`` directly or by passing ``extra`` argument, the infomation will be lost because JSON can not save function object.
 You need to call ``set_config(extra={...})`` after ``convert_2_docpie``.